Telematics Car Insurance: How Usage-Based Programs Can Save You Money

 Is there a minimum mileage requirement for pay-per-mile insurance?

 Generally, no — but there's often a daily mileage cap.
 Nationwide SmartMiles, for example, caps billable miles at 250 per day, meaning even if you take a long road trip, you won't be charged for more than 250 miles on any single day.
-This cap protects high-mileage day-trippers from runaway costs.
+This cap protects high-mileage day-trippers from unexpected runaway costs.
+Pay-per-mile works best for drivers logging fewer than 10,000 miles annually.

 Can I opt out of telematics after enrolling?

 Yes.
 You can typically cancel a telematics program at any time.
 However, your rate may revert to a standard premium calculated without your driving data — meaning you could lose your enrollment or safe-driving discount.
-Check your insurer's specific terms, as some allow you to keep a partial discount even after opting out.
+Some insurers allow you to keep a partial discount even after opting out, but this varies by program and state.
+Always review the cancellation terms before signing up so you're not locked into unfavorable conditions.

 Compare Car Insurance Rates in Ohio